mrazomej/phd/docs/src/chapter_05/section_05_multiple_gene_copy.md

 $$
 M_X(t) = \left\langle{e^{tX}}\right\rangle,
 $$
 where $t$ is a dummy variable.
-Once we know the MGF we can obtain any moment of the distribution by simply computing
+Once we know the MGF, we can obtain any moment of the distribution by simply computing
 $$
     \left\langle{X^n}\right\rangle =